+Step Command Remarks

+1. Enter system view. system-view N/A

+2. Enter interface view. interface interface-type interface-number N/A

+Optional.

-Step Command Remarks 3.
-Configure the maximum number of neighbors dynamically learned by an interface. ipv6 neighbors max-learning-num number Optional.
-By default, a Layer 2 interface does not limit the number of neighbors dynamically learned, and a Layer 3 interface can learn up to 512 neighbors dynamically.
+3. Configure the maximum number of neighbors dynamically learned by an interface. ipv6 neighbors max-learning-num number By default, a Layer 2 interface does not limit the number of neighbors dynamically learned.
+A Layer 3 interface on the HP 5500 EI switch series can learn up to 4096 neighbors dynamically.
+A Layer 3 interface on the HP 5500 SI switch series can learn up to 1024 neighbors dynamically.